LD4P/sinopia/schemas.md

 ## Version (future)

 Desired updates:
+- don't accept empty attributes (even if not required);  leave them out or provide a value

 Resource Template:
 - is there a real difference between description and resourceLabel?
 If not, can we remove one?